handofkwll/fisica/README.md

 Scientific Definition and Technology Development for the Next Generation THz Space Interferometer

-The project has received funding from the European Union’s Seventh Programme for research, technological development and demonstration under Grant agreement No 312818 - FISICA.
+The project received funding from the European Union’s Seventh Programme for research, technological development and demonstration under Grant agreement No 312818 - FISICA.

-The project is funded for three years, starting January 2013.
+The project was funded for three years, starting January 2013.

 ###pyfiins

-As part of the FISICA project a python program is being written to simulate the data taken by a 'strawman design' double Fourier interferometer in space.
+As part of the FISICA project a python program is was written to simulate the data taken by a 'strawman design' double Fourier interferometer in space.
 This program is called **pyfiins**.